1

 37

-The child before the table showed their upper body on the children's chair.
+The child in front showed their upper body on the highchair before the table.

-The child beamed while shaking their head and raising their hands.
+The child was smiling cheerfully while shaking their head and raising their hands.

 38